jcristine/gds-direct/README.md

 ```
 This will start the app on `http://localhost:3012`, you can open it in browser.

-To deploy the production use:
+To deploy the production, push your changes to the master, then use: (from clean working copy!)
 ```
-./prod/grect_build.sh
+./prod/deploy.sh
 ```

 This will create and push the new tag to gitlab.